locksec/eleventray/README.md

 # Description
 ElevenTray is a privacy-respecting and lightweight utility for Windows 11 that ensures all system tray icons are always visible.
-Frustratingly, Microsoft decided to hide system tray icons by default and removed the option "Always show all icons in the notification area."
-Previous workarounds, such as using `explorer shell:::{05d7b0f4-2121-4eff-bf6b-ed3f69b894d9}` to access this setting, no longer work.
+Frustratingly, Microsoft decided to hide system tray icons by default in Windows 11, and removed the option for *"Always show all icons in the notification area."* Previous workarounds, such as using `explorer shell:::{05d7b0f4-2121-4eff-bf6b-ed3f69b894d9}` to access this setting, no longer work.

+Simply install ElevenTray, and it will silently run in the background, ensuring ALL system tray icons stay visible.

 # Features
 * No trackers or telemetry.